IgorGanapolsky/IgorGanapolsky/README.md

 - 🤔 I’m looking for help with Cryptocurrency codeing and programming
 - 💬 Ask me about Kotlin
 - 📫 How to reach me: iganapolsky@gmail.com / www.igorganapolsky.com / (201) 639-1534
-- 😄 Pronouns: eazyigz
-- ⚡ Fun fact: I study Martial ARts
+- ⚡ Fun fact: I love practicing Martial Arts